Mpox control guideline

 Characterisation of clades, subclades, and lineages

-Whole genome sequencing (WGS) is required to determine clades, subclades, and lineages of MPXV; however, some public health reference laboratories may develop and use MPXV nucleic acid amplification tests to distinguish between MPXV clade I and MPXV clade II infections.
+Whole genome sequencing (WGS) is used to characterise clades, subclades, and lineages of MPXV; however, some public health reference laboratories may develop and use MPXV nucleic acid amplification (NAA) tests to distinguish between MPXV clade I and MPXV clade II infections.

 Public health reference laboratories may conduct WGS of positive samples to:

-• monitor mutations to ensure routine nucleic acid amplification tests are fit for purpose;
+• monitor mutations to ensure routine NAA tests are fit for purpose

-• assist, in conjunction with epidemiologic information, the identification of transmission links and/or clusters, where these are not already clear; and
+• assist, in conjunction with epidemiologic information, the identification of transmission links and/or clusters, where these are not already clear

-• there is a reasonable suspicion that the case is infected with clade I (see Section 8: Box 1),
+• there is a reasonable suspicion that the person is infected with MPXV clade I in the absence of clade and subclade specific NAA tests

-• cases do not have epidemiological links and/or are atypical (i.e., female case with no MSM contact),
+• cases do not have epidemiological links and/or are atypical (e.g., a female with no GBMSM contact)

-• an mpox outbreak is emerging (rather than as standard practice during a stabilised outbreak), and
+• an mpox outbreak is emerging (rather than as standard practice during a stabilised outbreak)

-• jurisdictions have capacity for WGS capacity and resources are available.
+• jurisdictions have capacity and resources available for WGS.

 Response procedure